 To date, there have been no judgments or awards obtained by foreign corporations against government authorities or state organs in the oil and natural gas sector.
 Foreign corporations are, however, not precluded from doing so.
 Local subsidiaries of foreign corporations have obtained judgments against the state in mining and other sectors.

 South Africa is a signatory to a number of bilateral investment treaties (BITs) protecting investments by nationals of countries such as the United Kingdom, the Netherlands, Switzerland and South Korea, to name but a few.

-However, South Africa has begun terminating its BITs with the intention to replace them with South African domestic legislation in the form of the Promotion and Protection of Investment Act 22 of 2015 (the Act).
-This was as a result of the South African government reviewing the investment laws and regulations following the case of Piero Foresti, Laura de Carli & Others v.
+However, South Africa has begun terminating its BITs with the intention of replacing them with South African domestic legislation in the form of the Promotion and Protection of Investment Act 22 of 2015 (the Act).
+This was pursuant to the review by the South African government of investment laws and regulations following the case of Piero Foresti, Laura de Carli & Others v.
 The Republic of South Africa, ICSID Case No. ARB(AF)/07/01.

-The Act came into effect on 13 July 2018 and the aim of the act is to protect foreign investors in South Africa.
-Since 1994, the government has bound the Republic of South Africa in a large number of bilateral investment treaties for the protection of foreign investments.
+The Act came into effect on 13 July 2018.
+The aim of the act is to protect foreign investors in South Africa.

-Essentially, South Africa substituted the treaty protections with that of domestic legislation in the form of the Act.
-However, the protections offered in the Act are substantially diminished when compared to the substantive standards contained in international treaties.
+Accordingly, South Africa has substituted the treaty protections with those stipulated in the Act.
+The protections offered in the Act are substantially diminished when compared with the substantive standards contained in international treaties.

 The Act will have no direct effect on any protections that foreign investors enjoy under international treaties; those protections are still governed by the international instruments from which they arise.